This file was last updated on July 28, 2014

 The French system of welfare is a complex, patchwork quilt of services.
 This kind of arrangement is relatively expensive, and much of the focus of social policy in recent years has fallen on the control of expenditure - filling 'the hole in the social', le trou de la Sécu.
 The main areas of concern are not dependency or unemployment, but pensions, because of the special privileges accorded to particular occupational groups, and spending on health care, where the stress on independent, market-led services (la médicine libérale) presents considerable problems in cost control.

 The Swedish model can be seen as an ideal form of 'welfare state', offering institutional care in the sense that it offers universal minima to its citizens.
 It goes further than the British model in its commitment to social equality.
 Sweden has the highest level of spending on social protection in the OECD, and the lowest proportion of income left to independent households - less than half its national income.
+Although there has been some retrenchment and an injection of neo-liberal ideas, there is still an emphasis on high-cost, high-quality provision.

 Poster for the 1935 Social Security scheme: